Taking aim at U.S., China says provoking trade disputes is 'naked economic terrorism'

 On Thursday, a broadcaster from Chinese state television and a Fox Business host staged an unprecedented live debate about the China-U.S. frictions on the U.S. cable network.

-(Reporting by Ben Blanchard; Writing by John Ruwitch; Editing by Shri Navaratnam and Neil Fullick)
+(Reporting by Ben Blanchard; Additional reporting by Leng Cheng, and John Ruwitch in Shanghai; Editing by Neil Fullick & Shri Navaratnam)

 By Ben Blanchard